coveredinc/security-scan-toolbox/README.md

 ## Usage Instructions

 Refer to the example scripts provided in the repository for examples.
 These scripts demonstrate how to use the various tools included in the `security-scan-toolbox`.
+You may need to slightly modify these scripts to meet your needs

 Alternatively, users can run the `ez_run` script, which provides an interactive, step-by-step guide to help them through the scanning process.
 This script simplifies the workflow and ensures all necessary configurations are correctly set up.

 ### Explanation of Configurable Parts

+As long as you are authenticated and have your profile set, you don't really need to worry about these unless you are running custom commands.

 - `-v ~/.aws/:/root/.aws/:ro`: Mounts your local AWS configuration (credentials and config files) into the container at `/root/.aws`.
 Ensure your AWS credentials reside in `~/.aws/`.
 - `-v /var/run/docker.sock:/var/run/docker.sock`: Grants the container access to the Docker daemon on your host.